-The cocktail wasn’t commonly made again until 2004 when Seattle bartender Murray Stenson found a copy of “Bottoms Up!”.
-He added this forgotten cocktail to his Seattle bar’s drink menu and it was a hit.
-The Last Word became popular in the Pacific Northwest, eventually was made on television as the hot new Seattle cocktail and soon spread to the rest of the country.
+The cocktail wasn’t commonly made again until 2003 when Seattle bartender Murray Stenson found a “Bottoms Up!” copy.
+He added this forgotten cocktail to his Seattle bar’s drink menu, and it was a hit.
+The Last Word became popular in the Pacific Northwest, eventually was made on television as the hot new Seattle cocktail, and soon spread to the rest of the country.

-I personally love the taste of this cocktail.
-The Last Word has a clean bright herbal, cherry, citrus flavor that is wonderful but unfortunately not for everyone.
-If you have ever had Green Chartreuse before and are not a fan then this cocktail will not change your mind. the Green Chartreuse flavor is not too strong but its still the most forward flavor.
+I love the taste of this cocktail.
+The Last Word has a clean, bright herbal, cherry, citrus flavor that is wonderful but not for everyone.
+If you have ever had Green Chartreuse before and are not a fan, this cocktail will not change your mind. the Green Chartreuse flavor is not too strong, but it’s still the most forward flavor.

-The most important ingredient in the Last Word cocktail is the gin.
+The most essential ingredient in the Last Word cocktail is the gin.
 The dryness of the gin is what saves this cocktail from being way too flavorful and herbaceous.
-The drier and cleaner the gin is the better.
-Don’t use a fancy flavorful sipping gin in this cocktail, because the Green Chartreuse is already such a strong unique herbal flavor that any more strong herbal flavor is just too much.
-The lime juice and Maraschino Liqueur help cut that flavor and add more complexity but its the clean dryness of the gin that mellows the drink.
-I personally feel using vodka instead of gin makes for a more balanced cocktail, but the classic recipe calls for dry gin.
+The drier and cleaner the gin is, the better.
+Don’t use a fancy flavorful sipping gin in this cocktail because the Green Chartreuse is already such a unique herbal flavor that any more strong herbal flavor is too much.
+The lime juice and Maraschino Liqueur help cut that flavor and add more complexity, but the clean dryness of the gin mellows the drink.
+I feel using vodka instead of gin makes for a more balanced cocktail, but the classic recipe calls for dry gin.
 Something like a Bombay dry gin (normal Bombay, not Sapphire) and Beefeater work very well in this.